nirmalkatiyar/Crypto-Tracker/README.md

-# Crypto-Tracker: A web app which is able to shows price,volume and changes in crypto currencies on real time basis.
+# Crypto-Tracker: A web app which is capable to shows price,volume and changes in crypto currencies on real time basis.

 Cryptocurrency price tracker